 Aluminium panel: suspended ceilings for air conditioning

 Among the different uses, aluminium panels are widely adopted for false ceilings.
-Aluminium is especially suitable for ceilings, both for its lightweight, much lower than steel or copper.
-Moreover, it’s ideal for virtually infinite designs, and even more, its properties make it perfect for air-conditioned spaces.
+The material is especially suitable for ceilings, both for its lightweight, much lower than steel or copper, and its qualities which make it ideal for virtually infinite designs and, even more, make it perfect for air-conditioned spaces.

-The air-conditioned ceilings are based on the radiation effect principle: cooling/heating coils are hidden behind the climate control panel that performs as heat exchangers.
+The air-conditioned ceilings are based on the radiation effect principle: cooling/heating coils are hidden behind the climate control panel that performs as a heat exchanger.
 This way, these particular panels end up looking like any other suspended ceiling panel.

-Among the other features that make aluminium panels suitable for false ceilings, one of the most important is, of course, aesthetics: the different heights can be hidden with the aluminium panels, and the building infrastructures, including piping, wiring and ducts, lighting systems and sprinklers, can be integrated, thus hiding them from view.
+Among the other features that make aluminium panels suitable for false ceilings, one of the most important is, of course, aesthetics.
+The different heights can be hidden with the aluminium panels, and the building infrastructures, such as piping, wiring and ducts, lighting systems and sprinklers, can be integrated, thus hiding them from view.
 Acoustical properties make perforated aluminium panels suitable for spaces where noise control is essential, with or without a rear absorbent core.
 The aluminium surface finishing reflects light, both natural and artificial, and can be used to improve lighting efficiency, thereby increasing the comfort of interior spaces.

 Aluminium composite panels for furniture

-Many furniture items are made of aluminium panels that, thanks to its requirements, are suitable to be coupled with different materials, such as MDF, HPL, or feature honeycomb backing, to get high-efficiency performance.
+Many furniture items are made of aluminium panels that, due to their qualities, are suitable to be coupled with different materials, such as MDF, HPL, or feature honeycomb backing, in order to get high-efficiency performance.
 The aluminium composite panels thus obtained can be used for vertical elements, such as doors or sides.
 Composite anodised aluminium is also perfect for the side panels of drawers, that house the sliding guides.
-The many finishes and colors available for anodised aluminium allow designers to design with great creativity, for different interior design styles.
+The many finishes and colours available for anodised aluminium allow designers to project in a creative way many different interior design styles.